stjordanis/terra-docs-old/docs/columbus3.md

 - **Seigniorage rewards will now be distributed in oracle rewards**.
 Since Columbus-2, a 2–10% swap spread fee was being paid out to validators that had faithfully submitted oracle votes as a success reward.
 From Columbus-3, the inverse is now true — a portion of seigniorage is now given out as oracle rewards, and the swap fees are now burned.

 These changes will significantly increase rewards from staking Luna.
-On top of this, Project Santa will continue to operate on Columbus-3.
+On top of this, Project [Santa](https://github.com/terra-project/santa) will continue to operate on Columbus-3.

 #### Governance Rights for Luna

 We introduce on-chain governance with Columbus-3.
 Going forward, this effectively allows Luna holders to govern the blockchain.
 Luna holders can submit proposals and signal their approval or disapproval by voting on proposals submitted by others.
 A supermajority of supporting votes will ratify proposals; anything short will table them.
 The governance mechanism will support three types of proposals:

-- **Parameter changes**: Any parameter on the Terra blockchain (as stored in the ParamKeeper) can be voted on and changed on runtime.
+- **Parameter changes**: Any parameter on the Terra blockchain (as stored in the `ParamKeeper`) can be voted on and changed on runtime.

-- **Monetary policy changes**: Luna voters vote on key macroeconomic levers, namely the tax-rate , which governs how much fees are levied on Terra transactions, and the reward-weight, which governs how much seigniorage is given out in oracle rewards as opposed to going into the community pool.
+- **Monetary policy changes**: Luna voters vote on key macroeconomic levers, namely the Tax Rate, which governs how much fees are levied on Terra transactions, and the Reward Weight, which governs how much seigniorage is given out in oracle rewards as opposed to going into the community pool.

-- **Community Pool spend**: A portion of seigniorage (1- reward-weight ) is delivered to a Community Pool.
+- **Community Pool spend**: A portion of seigniorage (`1 - reward-weight`) is delivered to a Community Pool.

 - **General text proposals**: Used to recommend software upgrades, changes in community management, and for everything else.